Huegoxaga/notes/finance/related-concepts.md

 - It is where many firms produce identical products.
 And competition forces them all to sell at the market price
 - This is just in theory, some industry like wheat production industry are close to it, its price depends on the overall market supply and demand
-- A perfectly competitive market has a perfectly elastic demand curve.
+- A perfectly competitive market has a perfectly elastic demand curve for all firms.
 The marginal revenue is equal to the average revenue which is equal to the market price
+  - For the market, the demand curve is still downward sloping
   - For a firm, the marginal revenue is the revenue for each addition product
   - For a firm, the average revenue is the average price of the product
   - A perfectly elastic demand curve, will have the price as a constant, regardless the quantity demanded